canaria-computer/qwik-onedrive/src/routes/(document)/legal/ToS/index.md

 ## 4. Risks

-Using GDPF comes with some risks, including:
+Using Web Digital Photo Frame comes with some risks, including:

 - Hardware, software, or content deletion or destruction
 - Unauthorized access to your information by third parties